deroverda/recommended-radio-streams/README.md

 ---

 ## 📻 The Station Directory <a id="station-directory"></a>
+> **⭐:** Stations marked with a star are personal favorites or highly recommended by the community.

 > **📝 A Note on Links:**
 > To keep this list reliable, many links point to the **official station website** or web player.
 Direct stream URLs (like `.m3u` or `.mp3`) change frequently, while official sites stay up.
 If you need the raw URL for a custom player, check the [guide below](#finding-urls).